 Skip to main content

-Step 1 You get a letter telling you the result of your claim or review for PIP.
+Step 1 - You receive the decision.
 You have been told that you are not entitled to anything or you think you have been given the wrong amount

-Step 2 Ask the DWP to look again at their decision.
-This is called a Mandatory Reconsideration.
-Use our PIP Mandatory Reconsideration Request Letter Tool to write a really good letter to the DWP that sets out your case.
+Step 2 - Ask the DWP to look again at their decision.
+This is called a mandatory reconsideration.
+Use our PIP mandatory reconsideration letter tool to write a really good letter to the DWP that sets out your case.
+Our research shows that using this tool more than doubles your chances of getting the decision changed at this stage.

 The DWP will look at your claim form again, the assessment report, and any other evidence they have, to see if they will change the decision.

-Step 3 The DWP will send you two copies of their reconsideration decision.
-You will need a copy if you wish to appeal.
 If their decision has been changed and you are happy with it, you can stop here.
 But if it has not, don’t be put off.
 You have one month to ask for an appeal.
-(If one month has already passed you can still ask for an appeal, see How to appeal a PIP decision).
+(If one month has already passed you should still ask for an appeal, see How to appeal a PIP decision).

-Step 4 Ask for an appeal.
+Step 4 - Ask for an appeal.
 You can do this online or using the appeal form and posting it.
-You can use the wording from the letter generated by our mandatory reconsideration tool to help you make your case.
-See How to appeal a PIP decision for our advice.
+Use the wording from the letter generated by our mandatory reconsideration tool to help you make your case or write a new explanation.
+See How to appeal a PIP decision for our advice on what to put on the appeal form.

-Step 5 The PIP office will send you and His Majesty’s Courts and Tribunal Service (HMCTS) an explanation of why they gave you the award that they did.
+Step 6 - The DWP will send you and HMCTS (His Majesty’s Courts and Tribunal Service) an explanation of why they gave you the award that they did.
 Don’t be put off by the size of it.
+Keep it safe.

-Step 6 You need to prepare for your appeal and, if you can, send in more information about your difficulties.
-See How to prepare for the PIP appeal hearing for more help.
+Step 7 - Prepare for your appeal.
+See How to prepare for the tribunal hearing for more help.

-Step 7 You will be told the date of the hearing.
-If you have any further evidence about your difficulties that you haven’t yet sent, send it as soon as possible.
-And always have a copy with you on the day (one ready to email if it is a video hearing).
+Always have a copy with you on the day (one ready to email if it is a video or phone hearing).

-Step 8 Your appeal will be heard by an independent panel, called a Social Security and Child Support Tribunal.
+Step 10 - Your appeal will be heard by an independent panel, called the Social Security and Child Support Tribunal.
 They will make a new decision.

-If you are successful (and most people are), you will usually receive your extra money in 4-6 weeks.
-You will receive a backdated payment to when you became eligible for the higher rate, usually the date you first claimed.
+Step 11 - If you are successful , you will usually receive your new higher regular payments in 4-6 weeks.
+You will also receive a backdated payment to when you became eligible for the higher rate (either the date you first claimed, or the date of the review).

 Was this information useful?